 - Satisfy the academic requirements for Chartered Membership of the CIOB

-- Study the leading degree programme in this subject area that allows you to combine work and study through supported distance learning
+- Study the leading degree programme in this subject area that allows you to combine work and study through supported online learning

 4.5 years (Standard route)